SPIX23/shaiya-solutions/ep5/item mall/readme.md

 **contents**

-* a sql script that creates a login with the minimal database permissions required
+* sql query that creates a login with the minimal database permissions required

-* a ps_game reported not to have random disconnects by two server administrator
+* ps_game reported not to have random disconnects by two server administrator

-* a linked servers query that needs to be edited to match your login credentials
+* linked servers query that needs to be edited to match your login credentials